 21) Q: What if I make a mistake?
 Can I go back and edit my entry?

-A: You may go back and edit your entry up until the deadline of 5 pm, Friday, June 15, 2018.
+A: You may go back and edit your entry up until the deadline of 5 pm, Friday, June 14, 2019.
 To make updates/changes use the link e-mailed to you with your confirmation.
-After 5 pm 6/15/18 all changes need to be made by the administrator and may incur a processing charge (see page 6 in the Call for Entries PDF).
+After 5 pm 6/14/19 all changes need to be made by the administrator and may incur a processing charge (see p.
+7 in the CALL PDF).
 NOTE: If you have submitted an entry in the wrong category, you will have to resubmit the entry entirely.
 Please contact the NATAS Chicago/Midwest office to delete the incorrect submission.

 22) Q: What forms of payment are accepted by NATAS Chicago/Midwest?

 A: Credit card is the preferred online method, but check, purchase orders, and money orders are also accepted.
 If you are paying with a purchase order, check, or money order, please paperclip your payment to your invoice or entry form when mailing it to the office.

 23) Q: If I have more than one entry can I pay for them all at the same time?

 A: Yes, when you get to the “View Invoice” step prior to paying for your entry, there will be an option to “Add Another Entry.”
 You can also come back to Emmy® Express at a later time to add additional entries.
 Just log in to your account and click on the “Add Entry” link on the left side of the page.